 We then travelled to the North of the island, which was a much more laidback atmosphere.
 After we checked in for the night, we sat on the inland beach and watched the day go by, as pigs, sheep and geese were brought home from grazing for the day.
 It was a funny occurrence; I almost had to pinch myself.
 Sitting on the highest lake in the world, watching farm animals being herded along the beach – its not something you see everyday.

 Our next stop was La Paz, built into steep mountains that has the hectic pace of life you would expect from the largest city in Bolivia.
 There are a number of signs it’s a city that respects the traditional aspects of its culture, with a view on progress into the future.

-The Witches’ Market is located in the centre of town, and is a one-stop shop for tourists and witch doctors, or yatiri, alike.
-Its gains it name from the unusual product line it has in stock – llama foetuses, powdered potions, amulets, and medicinal plants.
+The Witches’ Market is located in the center of town, and is a one-stop shop for tourists and witch doctors, or yatiri, alike.
+Its gains it name from the unusual product line it has in stock – llama fetuses, powdered potions, amulets, and medicinal plants.
 The potions are supposedly used to cure all types of ailments, from cancer to lost libido.
-Traditionally, the llama foetus is buried as part of ritual when a house is being built.
+Traditionally, the llama fetus is buried as part of ritual when a house is being built.
 This district is also a good place to shop for those cliché Andean tourist numbers, like llama jumpers and ponchos.